 Data Map: A document or visual representation that records the physical or network location and format of an organization's data.
-Information about the data can include where the data is stored, physically and virtually, in what format it is stored, backup procedures in place, how the Electronically Stored Information moves and is used throughout the organization, information about accessibility of the Electronically Stored Information, retention and lifecycle management practices and policies, and identity of records custodians.
+Information about the data can include where the data is stored, physically and virtually, in what format it is stored, backup procedures in place, how the electronically stored information moves and is used throughout the organization, information about accessibility of the electronically stored information, retention and lifecycle management practices and policies, and identity of records custodians.

-Data Mining: The process of knowledge discovery in databases (structured data); often techniques for extracting information, summaries or reports from databases and data sets.
-In the context of electronic discovery, this term often refers to the processes used to analyze a collection of Electronically Stored Information to extract evidence for production or presentation in an investigation or in litigation.
+Data Mining: The process of knowledge discovery in databases (structured data); often techniques for extracting information, summaries, or reports from databases and data sets.
+In the context of electronic discovery, this term often refers to the processes used to analyze a collection of electronically stored information to extract evidence for production or presentation in an investigation or in litigation.
 See Text Mining.

-Data Processor (as used in the EU Data Protection Act): A natural or legal person (other than an employee of the Data Controller) who processes Personal Data on behalf of the Data Controller.
+Data Processor (as used in the GDRP): A natural or legal person (other than an employee of the data controller), public authority, agency or other body which processes personal data on behalf of the data controller.

 Data Set: A named or defined collection of data.
-See Production Data Set and Privilege Data Set.
+See Production Data Set; Privilege Data Set.